House on the Sand

 House on the Sand (Kuća na pijesku) is the only feature film directed by Ivan Martinac, one of the key figures of Croatian avant-garde and underground film scene.

 Plot

 A middle-aged archaeologist, Josip Križanić, returns from fieldwork in Ampurias on coast of Catalonia to his home in Split.
 Josip is a divorced father of a teenage girl living a monotonous and solitary life.
 A few months later he commits suicide.
-His friend, district court judge Jakov Kostelac, finds an tape, an audio diary, and tries to solve the mystery of his friend’s act.
+His friend, district court judge Jakov Kostelac, finds a tape, an audio diary, and tries to solve the mystery of his friend’s act.